Submission Guidelines for Course Reserves

-- Personal items should be bundled together with a rubberband and dropped off at the UTC Library Circulation Desk with a copy of the reserve form or reserve form confirmation email attached.
+- Personal items should be bundled together with a rubberband and dropped off at the UTC Library Check-Out Desk with a copy of the reserve form or reserve form confirmation email attached.

 - Items should be identified for reserves in the same manner as they are in your syllabus; complete bibliographic citations are appreciated.
 For example, if you provide the library with the title MLA Style Manual and Guide to Scholarly Publishing, do not list the item in your syllabus as MLA Citation Guide.

 - Faculty, UTC Library, or other department within UTC must possess a lawfully obtained copy of any material submitted for reserve.
 For example, items obtained via Interlibrary Loan or DVDs burned from a Netflix copy cannot be placed on reserve.

 - The library will assess each request to determine if it is currently available online via the Internet or the library's electronic resources.
 If an item is found, the persistent URL will be e-mailed to the faculty member for posting in UTC Learn.

 - All items will be removed from reserve one week following the last final exam day in the spring semester.

 - Faculty can reactivate a course for a subsequent semester prior to the removal deadline.